Conspiracy and Contingency

-What do conspiracy theories, algorithms, and meritocracies have in common?
+What do baseless conspiracy theories, algorithms, and meritocracies have in common?
 All three avoid contingency and frantically look for necessities.

-The COVID-19 crisis has brought about a proliferation of conspiracy theories that reject, among other things, official accounts of the virus’ origins and remedies, and sometimes even the existence of the virus itself.
-Conspiracy theories usually link events to secret plots concocted by powerful conspirators, whether it be Bill Gates or Big Pharma.
-The exceptionally powerful surge of conspiracy theories during the COVID-19 crisis has several already famous causes: there are increasing ways for new media to massively spread misinformation and there has been a growing distrust for conventional scientific ideas among large parts of the population.
+The COVID-19 crisis has brought about a proliferation of unwarranted conspiracy theories that reject, among other things, official accounts of the virus’ origins and remedies, and sometimes even the existence of the virus itself.
+Unwarranted conspiracy theories usually link events to secret plots concocted by powerful conspirators, whether it be Bill Gates or Big Pharma.
+The exceptionally powerful surge of baseless conspiracy theories during the COVID-19 crisis has several already famous causes: there are increasing ways for new media to massively spread misinformation and there has been a growing distrust for conventional scientific ideas among large parts of the population.

 In this research I want to point to another dominant driving force: the desire to find simple and apparently reasonable explanations for phenomena that are actually purely random and contingent.
-Often, conspiracy theories emerge because contingency is not accepted, and necessities are looked for at all cost.
+Often, ungrounded conspiracy theories emerge because contingency is not accepted, and necessities are looked for at all cost.
 Research has shown that “people tend to prefer explanations that make reference to a person’s intentions over explanations that present the event as accidental” (Borlotti and Inchino 2020).

 It has been said that Russian president Vladimir Putin’s actions – as well as those of preceding Russian leaders – have been strongly determined by the conviction that the world is hostile towards Russia.
 The rejection of contingency is central.
 Those leaders negate the autonomy of individuals as well as the existence of collective spontaneous movements that are often fortuitous and not planned by outside powers.
 Instead, one systematically ascribes them to manipulations organized by the enemy.
 Studies of the KGB archives (see Minic 2022) have shown that, in 1968, a conspiratorial vision led to violent actions in Czechoslovakia.
 The Politburo saw the spontaneous insurrection as an imperialist conspiracy and acted accordingly.
 The recent invasion of Ukraine is based on a similar anti-contingency mindset.

-However, the “conspiracy scientist” is not the only one who has a contingency phobia and invents imaginary necessities at any cost.
+However, the deluded “conspiracy scientist” is not the only one who has a contingency phobia and invents imaginary necessities at any cost.
 Life coaches, algorithm engineers, and neoliberal meritocrats are doing the same.
 They all will be analyzed according to the same criteria.

 How did various ages, cultures, and philosophies deal with conspiracy theories?
 How would they have dealt with them if they had encountered them?
-Why do conspiracy theories appear very much in certain ages but less in others?
+Why do unwarranted conspiracy theories appear very much in certain ages but less in others?
 In this study, I concentrate on the question of contingency.
 How would various philosophies have handled a disaster such as the coronavirus, which is apparently due to a coincidence?
-What would have prevented them from attributing it to a conspiracy?
-Conspiracy theories require a peculiar philosophical mindset.
-Some philosophies make conspiracy theories quasi-impossible because they find original ways of combining contingency with ontological, theological, or cosmological premises.
+What would have prevented them from attributing it to an unwarranted conspiracy?
+Unwarranted conspiracy theories require a peculiar philosophical mindset.
+Some philosophies make such conspiracy theories quasi-impossible because they find original ways of combining contingency with ontological, theological, or cosmological premises.
 Nietzsche, for example, instead of attributing the coronavirus to some predominant evil, would have encountered the pandemic with tragic irony.
 For him, conspiracy theories were fabricated in “dark corners, secret paths and back-doors” by the ressentiment man.
 Sartre, who believed that contingency provides a chance to break with oppressive systems and bring us existential liberty, would probably have called the coronavirus an absurdity, not because it is more absurd than other things, but simply because everything in this world is absurd.
 We must find reasonable ways to live within contingent constellations.

 More consistently than Western philosophies, Eastern philosophies such as Daoism and Zen Buddhism have always tried to depict the world in terms of contingency.
-They link contingency to the phenomenon of existence, which makes conspiracy theories quasi-impossible.
+They link contingency to the phenomenon of existence, which makes unwarranted conspiracy theories quasi-impossible.

 The Christian Middle Ages divided the world into God and his creations – which were necessary – and those things that were independent of God and thus contingent.
 Contingency could spark no anger because it was possible, at any moment, to turn away from the contingent world towards the necessary world created by God.
 If a random event was evil, it could be ascribed to Satan; and the alternative (God’s necessity) was always available.

-It is true that the ancient as well as the medieval world was teeming with conspiracy theories about emperors (Nero), malevolent Christians, immigrants, and slaves… Orators and plays tell of plots “that involve almost every facet of Athenian life.
+It is true that the ancient as well as the medieval world was teeming with baseless conspiracy theories about emperors (Nero), malevolent Christians, immigrants, and slaves… Orators and plays tell of plots “that involve almost every facet of Athenian life.
 There are plots against people’s lives, property, careers, or reputations, as well as against the public interest, the regime, and in foreign affairs” (Brotherton).
 However, these theories remained local and personal and rarely adopted cosmological, theological, or existential dimensions.
 One reason is that, in these times, people were not confronted with radical contingency.